The Bankrate promise

-When you’re on the hunt for a new place, you might find that some homes are in a community with a homeowners association, or HOA.
-Some think of HOAs as over-reaching neighborhood patrols, while others believe the association’s rules protect and enhance property values.
+When you’re on the hunt for a new place, you might come across homes in a community with a homeowners association, or HOA.
+Some believe an HOA’s rules and regulations protect and enhance property values, while others think of HOAs as over-reaching neighborhood patrols.

 What is an HOA?

-“Community associations are legal entities in which the owners enjoy the protection, enhancement, maintenance and preservation of their homes and property,” explains Dawn Bauman, senior vice president, government and public affairs for the Community Associations Institute (CAI).
+“Community associations are legal entities in which the owners enjoy the protection, enhancement, maintenance and preservation of their homes and property,” says Dawn Bauman, senior vice president, government and public affairs for the Community Associations Institute.
+“Membership is mandatory and automatic for all owners.”

-HOAs often limit how many and what type of motor vehicles (RVs, boats and commercial vehicles, for example) can be kept on the property, as well as enforce speed limits and rules about parking in designated areas.
+HOAs often limit how many and what type of motor vehicles (RVs, boats and commercial vehicles, for example) can be kept on the property.
+They may also enforce neighborhood speed limits and rules about parking in designated areas.

-Some HOAs have rules about subletting homes, both because of security and because most communities’ insurance is dependent on the percentage of owners versus renters.
-Most HOAs require written permission to rent a home, which may require a homeowner to join a waitlist.
+Some HOAs have rules about subletting homes, both for security reasons and because most communities’ insurance is dependent on the percentage of owners versus renters.
+Most HOAs require written permission to rent a home, which may require the homeowner to join a waitlist.

 Homeowners in an HOA can get into trouble for throwing certain items, like boxes that haven’t been broken down or pieces of furniture, into community dumpsters.
 It might also be against the rules to put trash cans out too early or not bring them in by a certain time, since they can attract pests and detract from the community’s appearance.